 Preamble

 Resilient health systems require quality health services for ALL people without having them suffer financial hardship.
 Strong health systems are prepared for disasters and can respond to health emergencies successfully.
 The COVID-19 pandemic has shown the world that most health systems are not sufficiently resilient.
-The pandemic has clearly demonstrated the linkages between health systems, emergency preparedness, and emergency management.
+The pandemic has demonstrated the linkages between health systems, emergency preparedness, and emergency management.
 Deficient political will and the lack of investment in universal health coverage (UHC) now threaten global health security.
 Governments have had to implement drastic response strategies – such as lock dons and closing vital economies – to protect health systems.
 The pandemic and these response strategies have negatively affected the livelihood and well-being of all people and, in particular, marginalized and vulnerable population groups.
-While currently the focus in most countries is still on the immediate emergency response, it would be an error to move back to business as usual, and miss the opportunity to analyze the political and policy failures that contributed to the severe impact of the COVID-19 pandemic.
+While currently, the focus in most countries is still on the immediate emergency response, it would be an error to move back to business as usual and miss the opportunity to analyze the political and policy failures that contributed to the severe impact of the COVID-19 pandemic.

 CSEM urges civil society to incorporate these Calls to Action in ongoing advocacy efforts to ensure no one is left behind in the fight against this global disease.